Bicycle Network: Metro Routes

 A temporary diversion of the Federation Trail and Werribee River Trail will be in place over this time to ensure cyclists can still ride as safely as possible between

-The Pipelines Alliance consulted Wyndham City Council, VicRoads and Bicycle Network Victoria in developing these temporary diversions to maintain safety and minimise inconvenience for cyclists and pedestrians.
+The Pipelines Alliance consulted Wyndham City Council, VicRoads and Bicycle Network in developing these temporary diversions to maintain safety and minimise inconvenience for cyclists and pedestrians.
 Wyndham City Council and VicRoads, as owners of the Federation Trail and Werribee River Trail, have approved these diversion routes.

 Details of the temporary diversions are outlined below and in Map 1.

 Cyclists travelling from Werribee to Melbourne - use the existing Werribee River Trail and then follow signs along an alternative connection to the Federation Trail, which has been established for the duration of the works.
 Cyclists then follow the existing Federation Trail to

 Cyclists travelling from Werribee to Geelong – use the existing Werribee River Trail and follow signs to an alternative connection to the Federation Trail.
 Note there is no access to the Princes Freeway (Geelong-bound) at the

 Cyclists travelling from